Banner

 Joel Arrais, University of Coimbra, Portugal

-Cyrille Bertelle, LITIS, Université du Havre, France
+Cyrille Bertelle, Université du Havre, France

 Floris Bex, Utrecht University / University of Tilburg, Netherlands